WDI-DTLA-41/classroom/lectures/week_01/01w01d01m_intro_to_git_and_github/README.md

 ## Git Codealong

 ### Create a new repository
-Create a new directory, open it and perform a
+Create a new directory called git_test, open it and perform a
 ```
 git init
 ```